LATE SUMMER UPDATE

-I wish you and your family good health and a positive attitude!
+I wish you and your family good health, good times, and happiness!
 Be well, and be safe.

 I'm continuing to add notes to inventory, so please send your want list or check with me if you don't see what you're looking for.
 I am always interested in buying National Currency!
 Please contact me if you have National Bank Notes for sale.
 I'm also an active buyer of large size type.

 If a note's entire description is in BOLD, just click anywhere to see a scan of the face.
 "FACE" and "BACK" notations are, of course, self explanatory.
 Unfortunately, I do not always have time to scan every note listed on the site.
 I gladly will e-mail additional scans of any note upon request.